skyeterran/loom/README.md

 ```

 ### get
 `get` can retrieve values from deeply nested objects.
+Dot-separated keys are valid shorthand.
 In this case, we can get the cat's `int` value out of two nested objects:
 ```
 (get kitty stats int)
+kitty.stats.int
 ```

 ### write